-The purpose of Illinois State University IACUC handbook is to provide users with the basic information they need to understand and comply with these standards and principles.
-It contains a general introduction to the humane use of animals, the regulations governing the use of animals and the institutional organizations that support and oversee animal use.
-In addition, the handbook is designed to offer users an overview of the major issues, such as occupational health and safety, gaining IACUC approval, use of anesthesia and analgesics, survival surgery and many other topics.
+The purpose of Illinois State University IACUC Standard Operating Procedures (SOPs) are to provide users with the basic information they need to understand and comply with these standards and principles.
+They contain a general introduction to the humane use of animals, the regulations governing the use of animals and the institutional organizations that support and oversee animal use.
+In addition, the SOPs are designed to offer users an overview of the major issues, such as occupational health and safety, gaining IACUC approval, use of anesthesia and analgesics, survival surgery and many other topics.

-Finally, it is designed to ensure that each animal user is informed about the many additional written and electronic resources and multiple training programs, which augment greatly the material of the Illinois State University IACUC handbook by providing information on specific and focused topical areas.
-While the handbook contains much valuable information, it is not intended to be an exhaustive reference.
-Readers are expected to consult other sources for details as necessary.
+Finally, they are designed to ensure that each animal user is informed about the many additional written and electronic resources and multiple training programs, which augment greatly the material of the Illinois State University IACUC SOPs by providing information on specific and focused topical areas.
+While the SOPs contains much valuable information, it is not intended to be an exhaustive reference.
+Researchers are expected to consult other sources for details as necessary.
 The REC website should also be consulted for additional information.

-Review of the Illinois State University IACUC handbook is required of all animal users at Illinois State University.
+Review of the Illinois State University IACUC SOPs are required of all animal users at Illinois State University.
 This requirement, instituted by the IACUC, underscores the importance that all users of animals share a common knowledge as they share a common responsibility.

 Multiple federal, state, and local laws pertain to animal use.
 Amongst the most important is the Animal Welfare Act, a federal law, which is administered by the USDA through a series of "implementing regulations".
 These Animal Welfare Regulations specify how commercial animal breeders, research institutions and others obtain, house, maintain, use, and document the care and use of research animals.
 This law currently pertains to specific species of animals, including non-human primates, dogs, cats, rabbits, hamsters, chinchillas, etc.; they do not currently apply to typical strains of laboratory rats and mice, birds, fish, reptiles, or farm animals used in production.
 In contrast, the requirements of the Public Health Service Policy on Humane Care and Use of Laboratory Animals apply to any vertebrate animal used in research and teaching.
 Also relevant are such laws as the those pertaining to free ranging wildlife and the State of Illinois Humane Animal Care, as well as laws regarding Veterinary Licensing, Controlled Substance Handling and Radiation Use.